 This sweet book explains how Santa gets to know all of the kids well so he can match them with just the right toy at Christmas time.
 Readers and listeners will enjoy looking carefully at the pictures to pick out details.
 When reading aloud, be sure to give plenty of time to stop and talk about what everyone can notice in the illustrations!
 Your students will enjoy Andrea Knight’s resource, I’m a Toy Expert!
 Quick Write as they write about a toy that they know well.
 It will be a fun activity for students to share their writing with the class, too!

 The Wild Christmas Reindeer by Jan Brett

 As you can see, this book is a well-loved classic in my library!
 When Santa asks Teeka to gather his wild reindeer and get them ready for Christmas Eve, she learns an important lesson about gentleness and kindness.
 As we follow along with Teeka and the wild reindeer, we also see the elves getting ready for Christmas in the borders.
 As usual, Jan Brett’s gorgeous illustrations beckon us to linger on each page!
 Remember to be a Reindeer is a fabulous poster set from Digital Divide and Conquer.
 It makes a bright, eye-catching, uplifting display for a bulletin board or door.

-So, check out one of these Christmas picture books and grab the freebie so you can be ready for any unexpected schedule changes in your school library!
+So, check out one of these Christmas picture books and grab the freebies so you can be ready for any unexpected schedule changes in your school library!

-Keep hopping along to collect more free resources and ideas from the awesome school librarians in our Holiday Hop!
-Hop on over to That Library Girl‘s blog next to read about some great brain breaks for the littlest learners in your school library!
+** You can hop along to learn from other school librarians in last year’s Holiday Hop!
+Head over to That Library Girl‘s blog next to read about some great brain breaks for the littlest learners in your school library!